helm/charts/stable/home-assistant/README.md

 ## Introduction

-This code is adopted for [the official home assistant docker image](https://hub.docker.com/r/homeassistant/home-assistant/)
+This code is adapted for [the official home assistant docker image](https://hub.docker.com/r/homeassistant/home-assistant/)

 ## Installing the Chart